March 18th 2025

 Introduction

 I’m watching the weather for warmth.
 Today it’s ten degrees not five which it was last week.
 I sometimes think of this as an elemental battle or as the Greeks understood it, with the gods.
 Beira is the Scottish goddess of winter.
-A few thousand miles away, where is Persephone?
-Thick cloud feels like an illness.
-It resists the sun but warmth and light win, briefly, at sunset.
+A few thousand miles away, this is the story of Persephone reappearing in spring.

 I said to the man in the shop, admiring his stock, “it’s subtle but beautiful” which it is.
-The fabrics I like, which he had, are found in traditional British tailoring but the Italians are similarly stylish.
-I don’t really notice men’s fashion, in regard for example to the current trend.
-Jackets and sleeves are short in relation to narrow trousers, shop man explained, because that works best for the shape.
+The fabrics I like, which he had, are found in traditional British but also Italian tailoring.
+I don’t really notice men’s fashion as such, in regard to the current trend.
+Jackets and sleeves are short in relation to narrow trousers, shop man explained, because that works best for the overall shape.
 The effect is one of contraction.
-I’ve never thought about men’s clothes as an indicator of social mood – it’s more apparent with women – but it obviously applies.
+I’ve never thought about men’s clothes as an indicator of social mood (it’s more apparent with women) but it obviously applies.

 What does the trend mean?
 Are men withdrawing, or trying to escape confinement like the Incredible Hulk becoming enormous leaving ripped clothes behind?
-I remember a sharp young comic fan say, somewhere on the internet, yeah well that doesn’t make sense, because he’s still wearing the trousers.
+I remember an astute young comic fan say, somewhere on the internet, yeah well that doesn’t make sense, because he’s still wearing the trousers.

 You might be like Bertrand Russell, imprisoned for six months after refusing to fight in the First World War.
-Or Wilfred Owen, horrified and devastated because he had to be there when men were shot for cowardice, then turned it into haunting art: “I am the enemy you killed, my friend.”
-Then there’s Woody Allen making millions in real life because of witty beta compensation.
+Or Wilfred Owen, devastated because he had to be there when men were shot for cowardice, transormed into haunting art: “I am the enemy you killed, my friend.”
+Or there’s Woody Allen, making millions because of witty beta compensation.
 La-dee-da, la-dee-da.

-I notice women’s fashion, and at the time of the pandemic the ladies were baring their bellies.
+I notice women’s fashion, and at the time of the pandemic they were baring their bellies.
 Still are, but that’s when it started.
-The psychology of it is obvious.
+The psychology of it was obvious.
 Millions have died, we’re trapped and alone, let’s solve the problem and, so to speak, get in there.
 Not even a preliminary aesthetic.
 Skirt lines up, skirt lines down, have a well known economic correspondence.
 It’s about mood, optimism, and the stock market.

-When summer arrives I like knocking around in shorts, sandals, and a vest or tee shirt.
-There’s a feeling of freedom where I don’t care what I’m wearing, I just love the sun and corresponding minimal cover.
+When summer arrives I like slouching around in shorts, sandals, and a vest or tee shirt.
+There’s a feeling of freedom where I don’t care what I’m wearing, I just love the sun and thus minimal cover.

 Which leads me to the outdoors.
 I’ve heard people say there’s an elitism and judgement in regard to kit and clothing.
-Perhaps there is, but I think it’s mostly imaginary.
+Perhaps there is for some, but I think it’s mostly imaginary.
 I never think about it, notice it, or met anyone who did.
 Which over the years – the Lake District, Snowdonia, Scotland, Peak District, Corsica, Alps, Pyrenees – is a lot of people.
-I think it’s something people confect for other reasons.
+I think it’s a story confected for other reasons.
 They like their politics, not the simplicity of the hills, so it’s an obsession.

-This is interesting.
-Because even if it’s imaginary, what it suggests is a social competition if you’re camping below Helvellyn, which is ridiculous.
-If you like new or expensive hill kit, for the sake of it, that replicates a society dynamic which for me is the opposite of the hill experience.
-I understand enjoying a new walking jacket when you’re warm and dry in the rain, after years of discomfort, but that’s not what I’m referring to.
+Even if it’s imaginary, what it suggests is a social competition when you’re walking and camping, which is ridiculous.
+If you like expensive hill kit, for the sake of it, that replicates a society dynamic which for me is the opposite of the hill experience.
+I understand enjoying a new walking jacket when you’re warm and dry in the rain after years of discomfort (I did) but that’s not what I’m referring to.

 Featured Walks

 I‘ve walked this a few times in the Carneddau and it’s good.
-I set off after lunch, arrive in the afternoon, walk for about two hours and arrive at a lake, before any climbing.
-Have a cooked dinner made the night before, heavy but you haven’t carried it for long, a good sleep then you’re in the hills for the next day.
+I set off after lunch, arrive in the afternoon, walk for less than two hours and arrive at a lake, before any climbing.
+Have a cooked dinner made the night before, heavy but I haven’t carried it for long, a good sleep, then I’m in the hills for the next day.

 That was the plan anyway.
 A fierce wind started up in the night, flattening my tent onto me, which I became resigned to because I had no choice.
 It’s not too bad.
 You’re protected from rain (that came later) and sleep like you’re in a bivouac bag.